r0x0r/pywebview/docs/guide/api.md

 * `server` - A custom WSGI server instance.
 Defaults to BottleServer.
 * `ssl` - If using the default BottleServer (and for now the GTK backend), will use SSL encryption between the webview and the internal server.
 Cocoa/QT/GTK only.
 * `server_args` - Dictionary of arguments to pass through to the server instantiation
+* `icon` - path to application icon.
+Available only for GTK / QT.
+For other platforms icon should be specified via a bundler.

 #### Examples